anirudhsengar/FixCachePrototype/docs/diagnosis_summary.md

 ## Conclusion
 The project has successfully prototyped Approach A on `openjdk/jdk` and a small repository, revealing a 50.53% and 25% overlap, respectively.
 Ongoing tasks focus on evaluating Approach A and planning for Approach B, with future efforts targeting testing and alternative methods.
 I’m excited about the potential but seek your guidance.

-### Request for Feedback
-I’d appreciate your insights on:
-- The effectiveness of Approach A and suggested adaptations for small repositories.
-- Recommendations for implementing Approach B after reviewing the paper.
-- Whether I am on the right track and focusing on the right aspects of the project.

 The codebase is in progress but includes analysis scripts.
-I’m eager to discuss further.

 ---